 Breakfast in India is usually savoury and spicy.
 It’s a full meal and often versatile, some dishes being suitable for any time of day.

 Here is a selection of the most popular non-alcoholic beverages of India.
 Chai / Masala tea Let’s start by the most popular beverages of India: chai tea!
-Chai (pronounced tchai) is a flavoured tea beverage made by brewing black tea with a mixture of aromatic Indian spices and herbs.
-There is no fixed recipe, Read More
+Chai is a black tea with milk and a good dose of sugar :).
+Mixed with spices, it takes the name of “masala chaï”.
+The word chai, Read More

 Indian desserts, like the country itself, are colourful and infinitely varied.
 There are two kinds of desserts in India, those based on milk, like rasgula, rasmalai and burfi, and those based on flour, like gulab jamun, halwa and ladoo.
 Either way, there’s no stinting on sugar and oil. 🙂 Here is a selection of, Read More